KingQwin520/jealectf/Writeup.md

         * favicon.jpg

 <br>So now our goal is to get the first and the second flag.
-<br>Let's try checking the robots.txt in /ctf/robots.txt and we see two disallows
+<br>Let's try checking the robots.txt in /ctf/robots.txt and we see two disallows<br>
 <br><img width="658" alt="image" src="https://user-images.githubusercontent.com/79892065/159481578-a0dc2877-bc95-48aa-8bc8-0a013cc30189.png">
 <br>Hm, /jeales_vigenere.html and /W4ht_a3di0_1s_th1s.html
 <br>Let's visit /jeales_vigenere.html first on /ctf/jeales_vigenere.html